typst/typst/tests/typ/compiler/dict.typ

 // Test rvalue missing key.
 #{
   let dict = (a: 1, b: 2)
-  // Error: 11-23 dictionary does not contain key "c" let x = dict.at("c")
+  // Error: 11-23 no default value was specified and dictionary does not contain key "c" let x = dict.at("c")
 }